Southern Hemisphere

 The Southern Hemisphere is the half (hemisphere) of Earth that is south of the equator.
-It contains all or part of five continents (the whole of Antarctica, the whole of Australia, about 90% of South America, about one-third of Africa, and some islands off the continental mainland of Asia) and four oceans (the whole Southern Ocean, the majority of the Indian Ocean, the South Atlantic Ocean, and the South Pacific Ocean), as well as New Zealand and most of the Pacific Islands in Oceania.
+It contains all or part of five continents (the whole of Antarctica, the whole of Oceania, about 90% of South America, about one-third of Africa, and some islands off the continental mainland of Asia) and four oceans (the whole Southern Ocean, the majority of the Indian Ocean, the South Atlantic Ocean, and the South Pacific Ocean), as well as New Zealand and most of the Pacific Islands in Oceania.
 Its surface is 80.9% water, compared with 60.7% water in the Northern Hemisphere, and it contains 32.7% of Earth's land.
+More than 850 million people live in the Southern Hemisphere, representing around 10–12% of the total global human population.

 Owing to the tilt of Earth's rotation relative to the Sun and the ecliptic plane, summer is from December to February (inclusive) and winter is from June to August (inclusive).
 September 22 or 23 is the vernal equinox and March 20 or 21 is the autumnal equinox.
 The South Pole is in the centre of the southern hemispherical region.

 Characteristics

 Southern Hemisphere climates tend to be slightly milder than those at similar latitudes in the Northern Hemisphere, except in the Antarctic which is colder than the Arctic.
 This is because the Southern Hemisphere has significantly more ocean and much less land; water heats up and cools down more slowly than land.
 The differences are also attributed to oceanic heat transfer and differing extents of greenhouse trapping.

+Antarctica's Vostok Station holds the record for the Southern Hemisphere's lowest temperature at −89.2 °C (−128.6 °F) on July 21, 1983.
+This is also the lowest temperature ever recorded on earth.
+The lowest temperature ever recorded in the Northern Hemisphere was a −69.6°C (−93.3°F) reading at the Klinck Automatic Weather Station in Greenland on December 22, 1991.
+The Southern Hemisphere's highest recorded temperature is tied at 50.7 °C (123.3 °F) between Oodnadatta, South Australia on January 2, 1960 and Onslow, Western Australia on January 13, 2022.
+Globally, a 1922 reading of 58 °C (136.4 °F) in El Azizia, Libya, was long cited as the world record before the World Meteorological Organization decertified it in 2012 due to measurement errors.
+The 56.7°C (134°F) temperature recorded in Death Valley, California on July 10, 1913 replaced the invalidated Libya record.